-Scientific studies have proven that couples who smoke take a long time to conceive.
+Couples who smoke may take a long time to conceive.
 Smoking must be strictly avoided by both partners when trying to have a baby.
-Not only can regular smoking impact your fertility, it can even impact your child’s future fertility level.
+Not only can regular smoking impact your fertility, but it can also even impact your child’s future fertility level.
 Additionally, smoking can harm the female ovaries, cause low sperm count in men, increase the loss of eggs, and even result in early menopause for the woman.

 Additional complications caused due to smoking include increased risks of miscarriage, along with premature or underweight babies.

 High levels of stress can affect fertility in men and impact ovulation in women.
 Stress can cause a delay in the ovulation cycle, make you miss ovulation, or even increase the duration of the menstruation cycle.
-Stress due to finances, changing houses, and careers, that couples face, can delay their conception efforts.
+Stress due to financial problem or career issues, that couples face, can delay their conception efforts.

 Stress-relieving exercises, such as yoga or any mind-body relaxation programs, can help you relax and improve your overall chances of conception.

-While there is no scientific evidence of any particular foods or diet that can improve conception, women are advised to consume a healthy and balanced diet to improve their conception chances.
-This can include consumption of fishes and seafood such as shrimp, salmon, and catfish, which are low in mercury.
-At the same time, avoid fishes such as shark, swordfish, and king mackerel, which are high in mercury and have been known to be associated with infertility.
+While there is no scientific evidence of any particular foods or diet that can improve conception, women are advised to consume a healthy and balanced diet to improve their chances of conception.
+You must avoid consuming fish such as swordfish, king mackerel, and more which are high in mercury and have been known to be associated with infertility.

 Useful Tips for Getting Pregnant Fast and Naturally

 Here is a list of useful tips and suggestions that couples can follow to get pregnant fast and naturally: